SUPPORTER ROADMAP

 Stupid Cancer Stories

-If you are up for a full-length film, Cancer Rebellion is a moving and entertaining documentary worth your time.
-Directed by cancer survivor Hernan Barangan, it shines a light on the hidden lives of adolescents and young adults diagnosed with cancer across America.
+Cancer Rebellion is a moving and entertaining full-length documentary directed by cancer survivor Hernan Barangan.
+The film shines a light on the hidden lives of adolescents and young adults diagnosed with cancer across America.
 We recommend scheduling a watch party with other supporters.
 You will find it to be a really powerful group viewing experience.

 Setting up the Support Network